hamdy-mameen/Note-app/README.md

 a Note app in kotlin that apply clean architecture design

 # Description
-Note app is a clean architecture app, it has three layers domain, data, usecases and app layers. from inner most layer to outer one, the inner is the most abstract one "domain". data and usecases resident in the same layer so usescase can access data for each case the outer most layer is app layer, only this layer depends on android sdk
+Note app is a clean architecture app, it has three layers domain, data and app layers. from inner most layer to outer one, the inner is the most abstract one "domain". domain contains models,usecases and repository interface for dependency inversion with data layer that implement this interface. the outer most layer is app layer, only this layer depends on android sdk
 ## Technologies
 * Clean architecture